Giewont: 2019 thunderstorm

-The area is also notorious for its hazardous nature during thunderstorms.
+The area frequently experiences thunderstorms.
 On 22 August 2019, four people were killed and over 100 were injured during an unexpected severe thunderstorm.
 Most of the victims were on Giewont, where lightning struck the metal cross atop the mountain as well as a metal chain near the summit, according to local media.
-The four dead in Poland included two children, a spokeswoman for the Polish air ambulance service told the news broadcaster TVN24.
-One person died in Slovakia.
-Poland’s Prime Minister, Mateusz Morawiecki, arrived in the nearby mountain resort town of Zakopane to visit the injured ones.
-Rescuers believe many hikers were present when lightning struck the cross on Giewont’s summit.
-They had set out to climb Poland’s highest mountains when the skies were clear earlier in the day.
-It was the most serious disaster on the mountain since 1937.
+Four people died in Poland, including two children, and one person died in Slovakia.
+It was the worst disaster on the mountain since 1937.

 Cultural significance

-In Polish folklore the mountain is associated with a legend about a sleeping knight who will awake when Poland is in danger.
-The profile of the mountain is similar to a lying knight, wherein the Long Giewont is the knight's torso, and the Great Giewont is the knight's face as viewed from the side (the three 'peaks' being the chin, the nose, and the eyebrow).
+In Polish folklore, the mountain is associated with several legends about sleeping knights who will awake when Poland is in danger.
+The profile of the mountain resembles a lying knight, wherein the Long Giewont is the knight's torso, and the Great Giewont is the knight's face as viewed from the side (the three 'peaks' representing the chin, the nose, and the eyebrow).
 The image of Giewont as viewed from the north makes the profile easy to discern.
 This image of the mountain was further ingrained in the collective consciousness of the nation thanks to an 1880 poem by Adam Asnyk.
-It proved to be a source of inspiration for many other renowned artists and writers including Leon Wyczółkowski and Stanisław Ignacy Witkiewicz.
+It proved to be a source of inspiration for many other renowned artists and writers, including Leon Wyczółkowski and Stanisław Ignacy Witkiewicz.
 In 1875, it officially appeared for the first time on the seal of the city of Zakopane.

 In 1880, painter and photographer Walery Eljasz Radzikowski described the mountain in the following words: "Giewont is visible from every cottage, therefore it deservedly holds the title of the King of Zakopane".